Today, you are going to learn everything you need to know about the principle of progressive overload.

 Pros:

-- Improves your form as you are forced to slow down
+• It improves your form as you must slow down

 Cons:

-- Expect total volume to decrease as you will not be able to use as much weight or perform as many repetitions as you normally could
+• Expect total volume to decrease as you may not be able to use as much weight or perform as many repetitions as you usually could

 #7 Increase the intensity/effort

 On the contrary, instead of lifting a weight slower- you can also lift it faster.
-This has been termed “dynamic effort training.”
+This method is called “dynamic effort training.”

-As you could imagine, your form may suffer if you aren’t careful.
-When starting out, make sure to keep the repetition count low (no more than 5 reps per set) to make sure you aren’t sacrificing your technique.
+As you can imagine, your form may suffer if you aren’t careful.
+When starting, keep the repetition count low (no more than five reps per set) to ensure you aren’t sacrificing your technique.

 Here are the pros and cons of this method.